Get Free Opioid Overdose Kits at DHEC Health Clinics

 Opioid misuse and overdoses are at epidemic levels in the United States today, and data indicates that opioid overdoses have increased in South Carolina since the beginning of the COVID-19 pandemic, likely due to increased anxiety, social isolation and depression.
 This opioid epidemic also creates secondary public health impacts by increasing demand on our first responders, law enforcement and healthcare agencies.

 DHEC's Efforts to Combat Opioid Overdose Deaths

-Since the 1970s, the Bureau of EMS has regulated and monitored paramedic usage of an opioid antidote called naloxone (the generic name for NARCAN®).
-Recently, EMS expanded the scope of practice for first responders including EMRs, EMTs, and AEMTs to authorize them to carry and use naloxone.
+First Responders and Naloxone: DHEC’s Bureau of Emergency Medical Services regulates and monitors paramedic usage of the opioid antidote naloxone, and expanded the scope of practice for first responders including EMRs, EMTs, and AEMTs to authorize them to carry and use naloxone.